UK Government’s National Food Strategy must prioritise plant-based food

 About the Plant-based Food Alliance UK

-The Alliance represents food and drink producers, manufacturers, non-governmental organizations, retailers, nutritionists, academic bodies, and consumer organizations in influencing policy makers to develop legislation and Government positions that support the growth of plant-based foods.
+The Alliance represents food and drink producers, manufacturers, non-governmental organisations, retailers, nutritionists, academic bodies, and consumer organisations in influencing policy makers to develop legislation and Government positions that support the growth of plant-based foods.

 Working with farmers and businesses through to retailers and consumers, the Alliance wants to deliver a healthier and more sustainable food system that sees a shift away from intensive animal farming.